 Prior to programming or debugging, the debug port must be acquired.
 There is a time window after reset within which the Port Acquire must be completed.
 This window is initially 8 μs; if eight clocks are detected on the SWDCK line within the 8 μs period, the time window will then be extended to 400 μs to complete the port acquire operation.
-The port acquire key must be transmitted over one of the two SWD pin pairs; see SWD Interface on page 49.
-For a detailed description of the acquire key sequence, refer to the Technical Reference Manual.
+The port acquire key must be transmitted over one of the two SWD pin pairs; see SWD Interface.
+For a detailed description of the acquire key sequence, refer to the Technical Reference Manual programming connector.
+One pin is used for the data clock (SWDCK) and the other is used for data input and output (SWDIO).
+SWD can be enabled on only one of the pin pairs at a time.
+When USB pins D+ and D- are used for SWD function, the SWDCK pin of port P1[1] is not available for use as a general purpose I/O and it should be externally pulled down using a resistor of less than 100 $\rm K\Omega$.
+SWD is used for debugging or for programming the flash memory.
+In addition, the SWD interface supports the SWV trace output.
+The SWD interface also includes the SWV interface, see SWV Interface on page 55.
+When using the SWD/SWV pins as standard GPIO, make sure that the GPIO functionality and PCB circuits do not interfere with SWD/SWV use.
+The SWV trace output is automatically activated whenever the SWD is activated.